 Contact management

-For example, in a recent CRM project we worked on, client numbers grew by 25% in just six months after implementation!
-A lot of that came from referrals, which shows that when people trust you and feel valued, your business can grow faster than you expect.
+On the last project I worked on, we saw great results from using a CRM—the client closed 25% more sales in just six months.
+A big part of that came from referrals, which shows that when people trust you and feel valued, your business can grow faster than you’d expect.”

 Emails and call logs